-During the visit, you can admire the beautiful chambers decorated with a series of intricate tile “windows”, chandeliers, carved wood, colonnades and fountains.
+During the visit, you can admire the beautiful chambers decorated with a series of intricate tile “windows”, chandeliers, carved wood, arcades and fountains.
 Note: The Mausoleum is currently closed for restoration works.

 4) Bou Inania Madrasa

-The Bou Inania Medersa is a Koranic school and it was a major center of learning for followers of Islam.
+The Bou Inania Medersa is a Koranic school, and it was a significant centre of learning for followers of Islam.
 It was built in the 14th century during the reign of the Merinids (13th to 15th century) and completed in 1350 by Abu Inan Faris, a former sultan of Morocco.

-It’s an authentic jewel and architectural highlight of Meknes and boasts refined courtyard richly decorated with zellige tiles, stucco, carved olive wood, a detailed cedar ceiling and Quranic inscriptions on the decorative walls.
+It’s an authentic jewel and architectural highlight of Meknes.
+It boasts refined courtyard richly decorated with zellige tiles, stucco, carved olive wood, a detailed cedar ceiling and Quranic inscriptions on the decorative walls.